Nishkalkashyap/Quark-docs/guide/hello-world-app.md

 Here, we are importing the html template from the `index.html` file.
 Behind the scenes, this import statement is handled by the webpack's `raw-loader`, which return the raw content of the html file.

-In the second statement, we are importing the index.css file. behind the scenes, this import statement is handled by the webpack's `css-loader` and `style-loader`.
+In the second statement, we are importing the index.css file.
+Behind the scenes, this import statement is handled by the webpack's `css-loader` and `style-loader`.
 The effect of this import statement is that these styles are automatically injected in the DOM.

 __2. Creating the view__
 ```js